LF2L/ERPI/collections/_people/en/Fabio-Cruz.md

 I'm research associate at the ERPI Laboratory.
+The main research interest relies on the distributed recycling via additive manufacturing (DRAM) as a possible socio-technical transition towards a sustainable manufacturing approach in a post-growth future alternative.

-I work specifically at the research platform [Lorraine Fab Living Lab (LF2L)](http://lf2l.fr/) in subjects related to the 3D printing process.
+I work specifically at the research platform [Lorraine Fab Living Lab (LF2L)](http://lf2l.fr/) in the analysis and implementation of distributed recycling through the [Green Fablab](/projects/green-fablab/) project.
-The research that I have developed so far is focused on the conceptualization of a circular economy through a distributed polymer recycling approach for the open source 3D printing technology.
+The work that we have developed so far is focused on the technical, logistical and system characterizations which are part of the scope in the validation of the DRAM.
-Technical and logistical characterizations are studied in the validation of each aspect of the distributed and local recycling process for this technology.
-I am one of the researches in charge of the [Green Fablab](/projects/green-fablab/) project.

 I'm graduated in Mechanical Engineering from the  [National University of Colombia](http://unal.edu.co/), master in Innovation management from the [ENSGSI](https://www.ensgsi.univ-lorraine.fr/) school and PhD in Industrial Engineering from the [Université de Lorraine.](https://www.univ-lorraine.fr/).